dportik/dadi_pipeline/README.md

 If you'd like to assess the goodness of fit for your demographic model, please look in the [Goodness_of_Fit](https://github.com/dportik/dadi_pipeline/tree/master/Goodness_of_Fit) repository.

-If you'd like to create a figure comparing the emprical SFS and model SFS for a demographic model (with residuals), please look in the [Plotting](https://github.com/dportik/dadi_pipeline/tree/master/Plotting) repository.
+If you'd like to create a figure comparing the empirical SFS and model SFS for a demographic model (with residuals), please look in the [Plotting](https://github.com/dportik/dadi_pipeline/tree/master/Plotting) repository.

 **Optimizations:**